 - the application is illegible or unclear as to the development consent sought, or

-- the application does not contain the information specified in Part 1 of Schedule 1 of the Environmental Planning and Assessment Regulation 2000
+- the application does not contain the relevant information specified in 'Application requirements' March 2022 prepared by NSW Department of Planning & Environment

-- the application does not contain any other matter listed in clause 51 of the Environmental Planning and Assessment Regulation 2000
+- the application does not contain any other relevant matter listed in clause 24 of the Environmental Planning and Assessment Regulation 2021

 What is the effect of a rejection at lodgement?

 The legal effect of rejection is that the application is taken, for the purposes of the Environmental Planning and Assessment Act 1979, never to have been made.

 Can I appeal against a rejection at lodgement?